-Editor’s note: This is the first in an ongoing series that will highlight the stained glass art collection of tri-state area worship spaces.
+Editor’s note: This is the first of an ongoing series that will highlight the stained glass art collection of tri-state worship spaces.
 Look for the next installment the first Saturday of each month.

 SINSINAWA, Wis. — Surrounded by light, color and magnificent art, there is an immediate sense of peace when one enters Queen of the Rosary Chapel at Sinsinawa Mound.

 If you sit for a while and admire the abstract diamond-shaped stained glass creations of Sister Teresita Kelly, who designed the chapel and all of its windows, something magical begins to happen.
 Soon, what initially appeared to be enigmatic becomes profound as sunlight reveals the figures and stories in the glass — an aubade to the day, as if sending a greeting and an invitation to stay for as long as you like.